ocamlretreat/ocamlretreat.github.io/index.md

 Welcome to the first OCaml Retreat at [Auroville](https://auroville.org/), India.

-This is an OCaml hacking retreat, organised by [Tarides](https://tarides.com/), and inspired by the [Mirage Retreats](https://retreat.mirage.io/).
+This is a week-long hacking retreat, organised by [Tarides](https://tarides.com/), and inspired by the [Mirage Retreats](https://retreat.mirage.io/).
 During the event, we hope to work on a variety of OCaml projects, including but not limited to the compiler, concurrency libraries, platform tooling, and benchmarking.
 It's perfectly fine if you'd like to work on your own project.

 [HackaCamel](https://github.com/tarides/HackaCamel) is a collection of ideas, small and large, to work on during the retreat and beyond.